jdmarlow86/paw-namics/README.md

   and more.
 Saved profiles instantly appear in the directory.
 - **Contact hub:** Reach the PawNamics team with questions or partnership ideas.
 - **Support page:** Share contributions that keep the platform growing.
-- **Video chat:** Launch a Jitsi Meet room directly from PawNamics—either from a sitter card or by creating a custom meeting name.
 - **Affiliate hub:** Discover curated partner offers and submit new affiliate applications.